JNaeemGitonga/go-react-github/README.md

 # Go/React/Github

 ## Description
-This is a small app that will continue to be built out.

-Currently, it will allow a user to login via github and look at his or her's repos and favorited repos.
-It will also allow users to search for other repos by using keywords and add them to their favorites.
+This is a small distributed system built for users to access their own github accounts, save repos to a favorites list and update their list as needed.

 To start this app: